What are the qualifying conditions to get my medical card?

 How do I apply?

 - First and foremost, review the Montana Marijuana Program laws and rules at: http://leg.mt.gov/bills/mca_toc/50_46_3.htm & http://www.mtrules.org/BookView/Default.asp?chpt=37%2E107

 - The easiest way is to contact us and we can walk you through every step!
 Follow patient 101 for a quick low down.
 We will inform you of all paperwork needed.
 We then will set up your doctor’s appointment.
-Once completed return doctor recommendation to our shop or upload them on the Patient Verification page.
-We will complete all documents correctly and promptly then mail them to the DHPPS for processing.
-If you’d rather do it on your own, then follow these steps at DHPPS. https://dphhs.mt.gov/marijuana/mmpfaq.aspx#159672061-how-do-i-get-a-card
+Once completed return doctor recommendation to our dispensary or upload them on the Patient Verification page, then proceed to Complia.
+If you’d rather have a helping hand with the process, swing into our dispensary at any time and we can help you complete all Complia registrations and State applications.